certik/theoretical-physics/src/elmag/elmag.rst

 .. math::

     v_\alpha A^\alpha = - \gamma \phi + \gamma {\bf v} \cdot {\bf A}

+There are several approaches how to obtain the above Lagrangian from some other assumptions, but ultimately the exact form of the Lagrangians has to be given by experiment.
+This Lagrangian is our only assumption and we derive everything else from it.

 The Euler-Lagrange equations for the electromagnetic field (in terms of $A^\mu$ and $\partial_\nu A^\mu$) are: